DeadmanLabs/se-challenge-payroll/README.md

 # Wave Payroll Report Generator

-The **Payroll Report Generator** is a scalable, secure, and extensible API built in **Node.js** that enables CSV file uploads for payroll data processing and provides a REST endpoint for retrieving payroll reports.
+The **Payroll Report Generator** is an API built in **Node.js** that enables CSV file uploads for payroll data processing and provides a REST endpoint for retrieving payroll reports.

 ## Technologies Used

-This project utilizes several open-source technologies to ensure performance, scalability, and security:
+This project utilizes several open-source technologies:

 - **Node.js**: The backbone of our backend, handling event-driven and non-blocking operations efficiently.
 - **Express**: A fast and minimalist web framework for handling routing and middleware.
-- **PostgreSQL**: A relational database used for storing payroll data, offering ACID compliance and excellent support for handling structured data.
+- **PostgreSQL**: A relational database used for storing payroll data.
-- **Multer**: A middleware for handling multipart/form-data, primarily for secure and efficient file uploads.
+- **Multer**: A middleware for handling multipart/form-data, primarily for file uploads.
-- **CSV Parser**: To read and parse CSV files, enabling structured data extraction.
+- **CSV Parser**: To read and parse CSV files.
 - **Jest**: A testing framework that allows us to perform unit and integration testing for all endpoints.
 - **Supertest**: An HTTP assertion library used for testing REST API endpoints.